In the Shadow of Man

 Jane Goodall

-Jane Goodall is an English zoologist.
-She is a renowned expert on chimpanzees, having studied them at the Gombe Stream Reserve by Lake Tanganyika from 1970.
-She has worked extensively on conservation and animal welfare issues.
+Jane Goodall was an English zoologist.
+She was a renowned expert on chimpanzees, having studied them at the Gombe Stream Reserve by Lake Tanganyika from 1970.
+She worked extensively on conservation and animal welfare issues.
 Her books include IN THE SHADOW OF MAN, published in more than forty languages.
-She is the winner of the Kyoto Prize (1990), Hubbard Medal (1995), Tyler Prize for Environmental Achievement (1997), is a UN Ambassador, and received her Damehood in 2004.
+Winner of the Kyoto Prize (1990), Hubbard Medal (1995), Tyler Prize for Environmental Achievement (1997), she was a UN Ambassador, and received her Damehood in 2004.
+She died in 2025.